Pau Pérez-Sales: Research and career

 He worked as a consultant for the World Health Organization, the Inter Agency Standing Committee group on Mental Health and Psychosocial Support in Emergency Settings', MH-GAP Intervention Guide Rapid Assessment in Emergencies Program and coordinated MHPSS programs for Doctors of the World and Médecins Sans Frontières.

 His other research interests include psychotherapy in individual and community trauma, transcultural psychiatry, post-traumatic factors, and resilience.
 He developed the VIVO Questionnaire as an integrative tool for assessing the impact of traumatic experiences on identity and worldviews and has trained and led research in more than 20 countries.

-With more than 20 years of professional experience, Pau Pérez-Sales played a key role in the Liberation Psychology movement in Latin America, living and working in Nicaragua, Guatemala, Mexico, El Salvador, Chile and Colombia working with community-based organizations and authoring a wide range of books and articles related to enforced disappearances, exhumation of mass graves and policies of truth and reparation.
+Since the late 1980s, Pérez-Sales has been associated with Liberation Psychology in Latin America, living and working in Nicaragua, Guatemala, Mexico, El Salvador, Chile and Colombia working with grassroot organizations, authoring books and articles related to enforced disappearances, exhumation of mass graves and policies of truth and reparation.

 Memberships

+Pérez-Sales was a member of the international Steering Committee of the Principles on Effective Interviewing for Investigations and Information Gathering, known as the Méndez Principles, a set of standards for non-coercive interviewing developed between 2018 and 2021.

+Since 2010, he has served as Expert Advisor to Spain's National Preventive Mechanism (NPM), part of the Office of the Ombudsman (Defensor del Pueblo), participating in multidisciplinary monitoring visits to detention facilities and producing studies on solitary confinement and ill-treatment.

-Pau Perez-Sales is Editor-in-Chief of Torture and former Associate Editor of Intervention International Journal of Mental Health and Psychosocial Support in Conflict-Affected Areas.
+Pau Perez-Sales is Editor-in-Chief of Torture Journal, a peer-review biomedical and legal Journal published by the International Rehabilitation Council for Torture Victims.